QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/commands/index.md

 $ git merge "branch_name"   # a branch
 ```

-If we both edited a file, it generates a **conflict**. ⚠️ Conflicts need to be handled for the merge to end.
+If we both edited a file, it generated a **conflict**. ⚠️ Conflicts need to be handled for the merge to end.

 **Option 1**: Use `git status` to list all problems and solve them.
 Each file will have conflicts marked like this: